Employer Support Payment Scheme

 General Eligibility Criteria - Self-employed Reservist claims

-To be eligible for ESPS payments, all self-employed Reservists must meet the following general requirements over a period of at least 12 months prior to a period of Defence service in which the self-employed Reservist is seeking ESPS consideration.
+To be eligible for ESPS payments, all self-employed Reservists must meet the following general requirements over a period of at least 12 months prior to a period of Defence service in which the self-employed Reservist is seeking ESPS payments.

 This 12 month period is also known as the 'assessment period'.

 - The self-employed Reservist must have a bona fide and registered business;

 - The self-employed Reservist's business must have been trading/operating;

 - The self-employed Reservist must work in his/her business on either a full or part-time basis; and